 Specific Business Types

-Buying a business in Thailand has over the years ventured more to people buying into a franchise but these can be difficult.
+Buying a business in Thailand has over the years ventured more to people buying into a franchise.
+But these can be difficult.
 The franchise holder can open another store 300 meters away from where you are.
 This is very common in Thailand where you can have the same franchise within walking distance of each other.
-There is no guarantee that you will make a profit, however the risk is much lower than starting a business from scratch in a country you might not know very well.
+There is no guarantee that you will make a profit.
+However the risk is much lower than starting a business from scratch.
+This in a country you might not know very well.
 If you wish to go down this road, then speak to an attorney about starting a business in Thailand to see what the process is for company registration as well as obtaining your Thai work permit.